duo-labs/cloudmapper/README.md

 ### Option 1: Bash script
 Using the script is helpful if you need someone else to get this data for you without fiddling with setting up the python environment.

+*NOTE* The script will collect a small subset of available data.
+It is preferable to use Option 2 below whenever possible.

 ```
 ./collect_data.sh --account my_account
 ```